KindPlayer2/KindPlayer2/README.md

 ## About
 -4th year computer science student in Technological University Dublin

--Here you will find some college projects and some individual projects
+-Here you will find some college projects and many personal individual projects

 -Passionate for Game development.